Our evolving connection with food and how to visualize it in commercial advertising

 Spotlight on: Coffee and alcohol alternatives

 Speaking of eating (and drinking) for mental health, we’re experiencing coinciding demand for coffee and alcohol alternatives.
-From the coffees and teas offered by Teeccino to the chai and cacao flavors of MUDWTR, it’s never been easier to cut down on caffeine.
+From the herbal coffees and teas offered by Teeccino to the chai and cacao flavors of MUDWTR, it’s never been easier to cut down on caffeine.
 Think mushroom, chicory root, and matcha when sourcing and styling your next food shoot.

 Similarly, consider alcohol-free “booze” and mocktails; the 2022 Bacardi Cocktail Trends Report named the “Rise of the Sober-Curious” as one of their top trends, citing Nielsen CGA research that showed that 58% of people were drinking more no- and low-alcoholic drinks than a year ago, while 79% said they wanted to introduce more “NoLo” options.
 Of course, these trends are also great for incorporating into your lifestyle content; consider what mornings with herbal coffee and mocktails with friends might look like.